AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 3. So, this is odd, the new breadboard, without the amp hooked up, doesn't seem to sit near 0 when there's no tapping.
 It's around 60-70, which is what I used to get when the amp was hooked up.
 The only change I made was reducing the delay from 5ms to 0ms.
 Let's see if reverting that makes a difference.
 4. Yeah, dropping it to a 5ms delay brought the numbers back down.
 Without a delay, the base values are much larger, but it does dip to zero after a tap, before returning back to 60-70 stable.
 Hmm, odd.
 It doesn't seem like a zero delay is necessary anyway, since it isn't polling any more useful data compared to 5ms.
 So, I'll be sticking to 5ms.
 5. I brought a metal lid to attach the PVC tube to, but I don't know if that's the best idea because it's lacking in sound insultation.
 Need to find some plastic or wood.

+***

+### June 23, 2016
+1. Next revision needs to ditch the AD623 in favor of some op-amp.
+I don't think it's fast enough.
+I tried a second AD623, and the results were the same.
+Only need very mild amplifification as it is, and it should only be necessary for drizzles.
+2. The acoustics of that metal lid aren't perfect, but without the amp I'm getting a reading of, at most ~70, from the piezo element.
+So, that shouldn't be a big deal, but definitely use something better for the next revision.
+3. Went ahead and hot glued the PVC tube to the lid.
+Took it outside, since it's raining, to see how it did.
+Seems perfectly fine.
+Well sealed and stable.